Merzasphor/MWSE/docs/source/lua/type/tes3itemData.rst

     Returns an ease of use script context for variable access.

 `data`_ (`table`_)
     A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
+For data that doesn't persist, use tempData.

 `owner`_ (`tes3npc`_, `tes3faction`_, `nil`_)
     The script associated with the scriptVariables.